MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

 In this task, you will install and configure Azure Pipelines app in the designated team in Microsoft Teams.

 > **Note**: Azure Pipelines app on Microsoft Teams enables you to monitor the events for your pipelines.
-You can set up and manage subscriptions for such events as releases, pending approvals, and completed builds, with notifications being posted directly into your Teams channel .
+You can set up and manage subscriptions for such events as releases, pending approvals, and completed builds, with notifications being posted directly into your Teams channel.
 You can also approve releases from within the Teams channel.

-1. In the Microsoft Teams window, in the lower left corner, click the **Apps** icon.
+1. Go to Microsoft Teams window, in the lower left corner, click the **Apps** icon.
 This will open the **Apps** pane.
 1. On the **Apps** pane, in the **Search all apps** textbox, type **Azure Pipelines** and, in the list of apps, click **Azure Pipelines**.
 1. On the **Azure Pipelines** panel, click the down facing arrowhead directly to the right of the **Open** button and, in the dropdown list, click the **Add to a team** entry.
 1. On the **Set up Azure Pipelines for a team** panel, in the **Search** text box, type **Tailwind Traders**, in the list of results, select the **Tailwind Traders > General** entry, and click **Set up a bot**.
 You will be redirected automatically to the post view in the **General** channel of the **Tailwind Traders** team.
-1. In the list of posts in the **General** channel of the **Tailwind Traders** team, open **New conversation** and post  **@Azure Pipelines**, press the **Enter** key, and review additional messages posted by the bot:
+1. In the list of posts in the **General** channel of the **Tailwind Traders** team, open **New conversation** and type **@** and as you type **Azure**, you will be prompted with results, select **Azure Pipelines** and press **Enter** key to review additional messages posted by the bot, such as below:

     ```
     Here are some of the things you can do: